ae-group-mirror/ae_base/README.md

     https://pypi.org/project/ae-base/#history)

->The portions (modules and sub-packages) of the Application Environment for Python are within the `ae` namespace and are providing helper methods and classes for to develop full-featured applications with Python.
+>The portions (modules and sub-packages) of the Application Environment for Python are within the `ae` namespace and are providing helper methods and classes to develop full-featured applications with Python.

 [![Coverage](https://ae-group.gitlab.io/ae_base/coverage.svg)](